AutomationArchitectureEnergy EfficiencySliding Roofs

 Enhancing Climate Control and Energy Efficiency with Motorized Sliding Roofs

-Kiran Slido Craft Engineering Team•
+Kiran Slido Craft Engineering Team

 The Stack Effect and Natural Ventilation

-One of the most effective ways to cool a large building without relying on HVAC systems is the 'Stack Effect' (or chimney effect).
-Warm air rises.
-By opening a motorized sliding roof at the highest point of a structure, the hot, stale air is rapidly exhausted, pulling cooler, fresh air in from lower levels.Reducing Energy Consumption
+One of the most effective ways to passively cool a large building without relying on heavy air conditioning is the 'Stack Effect' (or chimney effect).
+Because warm air naturally rises, opening a motorized sliding roof at the highest point of a structure rapidly exhausts hot, stale air, pulling cooler, fresh air in from lower levels.
+This natural ventilation can lower internal temperatures by 5 to 10 degrees Celsius.

 When closed, a Kiran Slido Craft motorized sliding roof acts as a robust thermal and acoustic barrier.
-Engineered with thermally broken aluminum frames and insulated, double-glazed glass, these systems prevent heat loss in winter and block solar heat gain in summer.A motorized sliding roof is not just a moving ceiling; it is a dynamic, automated valve that helps buildings breathe, regulating internal climates naturally and sustainably.
+Engineered with thermally broken aluminum frames and insulated, double-glazed low-E glass, these systems prevent heat loss in winter and block harmful solar heat gain in summer.
+A motorized sliding roof is not just a moving ceiling; it is a dynamic, automated valve that helps buildings breathe naturally and sustainably.